 Advanced Radiotherapy Technologies

 Official Inauguration of the First Linear Accelerator at Tikur Anbessa Specialized Hospital (Black Lion)

-In November 2020, Ethiopia's national healthcare system took a major leap forward in the fight against cancer.
+In November 2020, Ethiopia's national healthcare system marked a significant advancement in national cancer care.
 Tikur Anbessa Specialized Hospital (widely known as Black Lion Hospital) in Addis Ababa—the country's primary oncology referral center—hosted a momentous ceremony to launch its first modern medical linear accelerator (LINAC) into clinical operation.
-The event was graced by high-ranking government officials, including the Minister of Health, Dr. Lia Tadesse, and the former First Lady of Ethiopia.
+The event was attended by senior government officials, including the Minister of Health, Dr. Lia Tadesse, and the former First Lady of Ethiopia.

 Massive Infrastructure Expansion and Bunker Construction

 The construction of the oncology unit is part of a comprehensive hospital modernization program.
-The provided photograph captures a 2021 site visit by a delegation of leaders and experts to the construction site.
+A 2021 site visit brought a delegation of leaders and experts to the construction site.
 The massive steel rebar framework in the background is a classic stage in the construction of a thick-walled radiation protective bunker, which is necessary for the safe installation of modern medical linear accelerators (LINACs).
-It is noted that the oncology center under construction is in an active phase of completion and will help increase the hospital's overall capacity by 741 beds.
+The oncology center is in an advanced stage of construction and will help increase the hospital's overall capacity by 741 beds.

 Strategic Significance for the Region

-It is expected that upon completion of the construction and the equipping of the new radiotherapy bunkers, St. Paul's Hospital Millennium Medical College will become a major clinical hub, supplementing the capacity of the historically overburdened Tikur Anbessa Specialized Hospital (Black Lion Hospital).
-The integration of the oncology center into the structure of a multidisciplinary medical college will allow patients to receive highly qualified and comprehensive medical care, radically expanding the Ethiopian population's access to vital radiation therapy.
+Upon completion, when the new radiotherapy bunkers are fully equipped, St. Paul's Hospital Millennium Medical College will become a major clinical hub, supplementing the capacity of the historically overburdened Tikur Anbessa Specialized Hospital (Black Lion Hospital).
+The integration of the oncology center into the structure of a multidisciplinary medical college will allow patients to receive highly qualified and comprehensive medical care, significantly expanding Ethiopian patients' access to vital radiation therapy.

+Advanced Radiotherapy Technologies